followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

 **Bear in mind: this guide is based on Debian 9, hosted on Microsoft Azure Cloud.
 If your hw/sw differs, changes to this guide will be required.**

 ### LSC-1.
 Fresh Start: Requirements
-Right now we'll create a new Virtual Machine to host the site.
+Right now we'll create a new Virtual Machine to host the site (*note*, for the entire guide I'll take for granted you already have subs for all Azure services you need in the project).
 Go on [portal.azure.com](portal.azure.com) and create a new Virtual Machine with your preferred OS.
 As specified before, I'll be using a Debian 9 Stretch OS.

 Configure its options as required by your project, be sure to set a secure connection method (password/ssh auth).
 After the VM is deployed, please update the dnsname.
 From the VM Dashboard you can click on dnsname=>configure; set the DNS as static and assign a name that we'll use later.